 - Use of Kahako- and Okina — Include a Kahako- over the first “a” in “Mānoa” and an okina before the last “i” in “Hawai‘i.”
 The okina is NOT an apostrophe.
 To insert the “okina,” use the command “Insert > Symbols” or “Insert > Special Characters” in your word processing program.

 - Official Degree Name — Indicate your degree and graduate program (e.g., Master of Science in Zoology).
-Use only the official degree name.
-Please click here for a list of Board of Regents approved degree titles.
+Use only the official degree name from the list of Board of Regents approved degree titles.
 No other titles will be accepted for a dissertation or thesis title page.
 Certain graduate programs offer specializations in which students receive their degree.
 In general, specializations are not included on the title page.
 Below is a list of specializations that may be included, with permission of the graduate program:

 Ecology, Evolution and Conservation Biology